All Collections

 6. Click “Save”

-Note: It is recommended to add a payment reference, check number, etc and comment indicating why a payment is being added.
+Note: It is recommended to add a payment reference, check number, etc and a comment indicating why a payment is being added.

 Entering refunds for orders

-1. Go to People > Bookers
+1. Go to People > Orders

 2. Find the booker and select the row

-3. Use the ‘Tools’ spanner and select “Enter payment…”
+3. Use the Spanner Icon and select “Enter payment…”

 4. Enter the refund amount as a negative value in the “Amount” field (ex: enter “-100.00” to reduce the amount paid by $100)